 Our responsibility is to read the other information and, in doing so, consider whether, based on our financial statements audit work, the information therein is materially misstated or inconsistent with the financial statements or our audit knowledge.
-Based solely on that work we have not identified material misstatements in the other information.
+Based solely on that work undertaken during the course of the audit, we have not identified material misstatements in the other information.

-Opinion on other matter prescribed by the Irish Collective Asset-management Vehicles Act 2015
+Opinion on other matter prescribed by the Irish Collective Asset-management Vehicles Acts 2015 to 2021